Han-Cao/collapse-bubble/README.md

 ## Todo list

-Major:
 - [ ] workflow script to run all analysis in the pipeline.
-- [x] new SV merging pipeline that concatenates overlapping variants before SV merging, which will improve variant merging for tandem repeats and more compatible with the latest MC pipeline.

-Minor:
-- [x] update AC, AN, AF in the output VCF
-- [x] support ploidy > 2

 ## Acknowledgement

 - We thank Adam English for [Truvari](https://github.com/ACEnglish/truvari) and for sharing the insightful [script](https://github.com/ACEnglish/truvari/issues/228#issuecomment-2308535253) that inspired `collapse_bubble.py`.
 - We thank Glenn Hickey for valuable suggestions on merging overlapping variants.